metacodey/mc-custom-notification/README.md

 ```

-Here's a quick example that shows how to build a `NotificationCalling` in your app
+Here's a quick example that shows how to use a `NotificationCalling` in your app

 ```dart
 import 'package:mc_custom_notification/models/notification_calling.dart';